 NEWSPAPER AND MIXED PAPER:

-Newspaper, magazines, catalogs, junk mail, brown paper bags, nonmetallic wrapping paper, office records, computer paper, file folders, receipts, telephone books, soft cover books, hardcover books with covers removed, greeting cards, paperboard such as non-wax coated food and cereal boxes, pizza boxes, tissue boxes, shoe boxes and gift boxes.
+Newspaper, magazines, catalogs, junk mail, brown paper bags, nonmetallic wrapping paper, office records, computer paper, file folders, receipts, telephone books, soft cover books, hardcover books with covers removed, greeting cards, paperboard such as non-wax coated food and cereal boxes, clean pizza boxes, tissue boxes, shoe boxes and gift boxes.

 The following items are considered mixed paper and must be recycled: